MESH-Research/commons-connect/README.md

 # commons-connect

-A distributed academic social network using the ActivityPub using WordPress and Laravel
+A distributed academic social network using the ActivityPub protocal and the WordPress and Laravel frameworks.